Billplz/api_slate/source/index.html.md

 ### Create a Bill

-To create a bill, you would need the collection’s ID.
+To create a bill, you would need the collection's ID.
 Each bill must be created within a collection.
 To get your collection ID, visit the collection page on your Billplz account.

 The bill's collection will be set to `active` automatically.

 <aside class="notice">
-  You can choose to redirect the customer to bill’s URL returned to you.
+  You can choose to redirect the customer to bill's URL returned to you.
 </aside>

 > Example request: